-A graduate of UCLA, Marsha was a member of the very first class of the Anderson School of Management’s Riordan Scholars Program as well as the editor of NOMMO Newsmagazine.
-She holds a B.A. in English from the university and earned her Master’s in Negotiations, Conflict Resolution, and Peacebuilding from Cal State Dominguez Hills where she also completed the Social Media Certification Program.
-When she is not engaged in advocacy efforts, Marsha enjoys spending time with her husband Omar and their two sons, Malik and Malcolm.
+A graduate of UCLA, Marsha was editor of NOMMO Newsmagazine, a member of the very first class of the Anderson School of Management’s Riordan Scholars Program, and holds a B.A. in English from the University.
+She also earned a Master’s degree in Negotiation, Conflict Resolution, and Peacebuilding from Cal State University, Dominguez Hills; is a board member for the National Council of Jewish Women, Los Angeles, and served as a Los Angeles County Commissioner for three years.

 Fun Fact: Back in the day, Marsha wrote for Rap Pages Magazine under the pen name The Empress of Hip Hop.